blancavazquez/LLM-ACS/scripts/readme.md

 * Then, you need create three separate folders with exclusive data of patients with STEMI, NSTEMI, and without ACS.
 Each folder should contain the same original structure of MIMIC-III.
 That is, each folder should included: admissions.csv, chartevents.csv, diagnoses_icd.csv, and so on.

-* Clone the [repositorio](https://github.com/YerevaNN/mimic3-benchmarks) and run all scripts until the step 4 for each folder of STEMI, NSTEMI, and patients without ACS.
+* Clone the [repository](https://github.com/YerevaNN/mimic3-benchmarks) and run all scripts until the step 4 for each folder of STEMI, NSTEMI, and patients without ACS.
 The target is to obtain the train and test datasets for each population.

-# Text scripts
+## Extract clinical notes
-Run all files under "text scripts" folder.
+Run all files under "text scripts" for each folder of STEMI, NSTEMI, and without ACS patients.